 Chelsea Schmidt is a certified Family Nurse Practitioner.
 She obtained her Bachelor of Science in Nursing degree from the University of Central Arkansas in 2013.
 She then worked as a Registered Nurse in critical care and perioperative services.
 She obtained her Master of Science in Nursing degree from Texas Woman’s University in 2017 and worked in primary care for 3 years.
 She completed her Doctor of Nursing Practice in 2021 from Murray State University.
 She joined the team at Student Health Services at the University of Memphis in 2019.

 Medical Laboratory and X-Ray Technician

-Karen Berry Is Medical Laboratory Technician / Radiology Tech with 17 years of service in medical office setting at U of M. She has earned a BA in Sociology from University of Memphis and is dedicated to the student.
+Karen Berry Is a Medical Laboratory Technician / Radiology Tech with 17 years of service in a medical office setting at U of M. She has earned a BA in Sociology from the University of Memphis and is dedicated to the student.
 Karen has 30 years of experience in medical laboratories, all in Memphis area hospitals and physicians’ medical offices.

 Debbie Widman, BPS, MBA, MPS

 Administrative Associate II

 Over the past 19 years, Debbie Widman has been committed to assisting students with a vast array of healthcare and health-related registration issues.
 Ms. Widman is an alumnus of the University of Memphis with a Bachelor of Professional Studies in Healthcare Administration and a Master of Professional Studies in Human Resource Leadership.
 An advocate of lifelong learning, Ms. Widman earned her Master of Business Administration in Healthcare Management from the University of Texas and utilizes her skills to support the strategic mission of the University of Memphis and the Student Health Center.